jeremenichelli/personal-site/README.md

 ### Release

 On each deployment, `yarn release` runs `yarn assets` and `yarn build` to trigger an Eleventy build.

-## Template languages and content

-Liquid is used for templates and Markdown for content.

 ## License